Sunday, 6 January 2013

 However, I had liked Amitabh in Hrishikesh Mukherjee films like "Anand", where he had played serious middle class characters.
 But I was more of a Rajesh Khanna fan at that time.

 The moment I first saw him when he entered the press-conference room at Savoy, my first thought was about "Anand".
-"Wow, Babu moshai!", I had said to myself.
-Immediately after, my second thought was that he was so very thin, almost gaunt and his face showed that he is no stranger to pain and suffering.
+"Wow, Babu moshai!", I said to myself.
+Immediately after, my second thought was that he was so very thin, almost gaunt and the lines on his face showed that he is no stranger to pain and suffering.

 Ever since I had known that he was coming to Florence, I had started worrying about the questions I could pose to him.
 After a lot of thought I had decided that I would have focused about his days in Allahabad and about the literary world of his father.
 I remembered his joint interviews with Jaya Bhaduri that were published in the Hindi magazine Dharamyug in the 1970s.
 Those interviews were done by Pushpa Bharati.
 I wanted to know about those parts of his life.